dogweather/forkful/content/en/arduino/using-a-debugger.md

 Ready to go deeper?
 Dive into these:
 - The Arduino debugging guide at [Arduino Debugging](https://www.arduino.cc/en/Guide/Environment#toc7)
 - The AVR Libc reference manual for setting up avr-gdb: [AVR Libc Home Page](http://www.nongnu.org/avr-libc/)
-- A deeper dive into using Atmel-ICE: [Using Atmel-ICE for AVR Programming In Atmel Studio](https://microchipdeveloper.com/atmel-ice:atmel-ice)